 Overall, this coffee machine gives good value, although the price point is high because of the simplicity of use and automation.
 You’re paying more than for the Barista Express, but you get a simpler workflow.

-If you’re new to the world of espresso and don’t want to spend hours adjusting the brewing parameters to find what works for you, this is excellent value.
+If you’re new to espresso and don’t want to spend hours adjusting the brewing parameters to find what works for you, this is excellent value.
 But, if you want to learn how to prepare a puck yourself, save money by getting the Barista Express.

 Recommendation: Who Is It For

 Breville Barista Express Impress is a great option for someone who’s just getting interested in home espresso and doesn’t want a new hobby and learn acronyms like WDT.
-This is a great machine for beginner baristas because it provides good workflow, good espresso coffee, and ease of use.
+This espresso machine is great for beginner baristas because it provides good workflow, good espresso coffee, and ease of use.

-This is not a commercial espresso machine that can be used in a coffee shop, nor is it an “end game” machine by any means.
+This is not a commercial espresso machine that can be used in a coffee shop, nor is it an “end game” machine.
 Instead, it’s the best option for people who want help with the most difficult parts of pulling a shot but don’t want a completely automated machine.

 Alternative Options: Comparing The Breville Barista Lineup